 I like baking.
 Despite a not-very-sweet-tooth, the mixing and pouring and measuring is satisfying, And everyone becomes your best friend when you have fresh, real cake...

-To wit: Charne (Shar-nay) Human and the Chocolate Cake.
-Charne had big blue sad eyes and gold hoop earrings before anyone had pierced ears.We were little together at St Michael's, my school in Bloemfontein.
-She was Janine Oberholzer's best friend (the best friend business has always flummoxed me - if you have a best friend, then what are your other friends?
-Not Quite Good Enough?).
-Or perhaps I secretly have best friends, but don't tell them, in case I'm not their best friend...the horror.
+To wit, my childhood: Charne (Shar-NAY) and the Chocolate Cake.
+Charne had big blue sad eyes and gold hoop earrings before anyone else was allowed pierced ears.We were little together at St Michael's, my school in Bloemfontein.
+She was Janine's best friend.

 Charne came over to play a few times.
-My mom - who baked everything from scratch - bought us a boxed cake mix to bake every time, to keep us occupied.
+My mom - who always baked everything from scratch - bought us a boxed cake mix to bake every time, to keep us occupied.
 One day my mom forgot.
 Charne rang the doorbell, escorted by her mother, as usual.
 At the door I confessed: We don't have cake today!
 And Charne turned on her heel and marched back up the the garden path and through the big doors in the high white wall, and out of my life.

-I changed the quantities to less butter, with the addition of some milk (in other versions I have also used yogurt), and I upped the blueberry content.
-I have made it with gooseberries, and raspberries, too.
+I use less butter, add milk (in other versions I have also used yogurt), and I upped the blueberry content.
+I have made this with gooseberries, and raspberries, too.

-I use a hand whisk, as I have no electric mixer.
+I use to make this with a hand whisk, as I had no electric mixer.
 In Brooklyn you are not allowed to have electric mixers, and in fact a churn is preferred for making your own butter from the cow on your roof.